bustle/shep/README.md

 #### `/config.json`

 Location of global AWS configuration.
-Can be overwritten by API and function specific configs.
+Can be overwritten by resource and function specific configs.